LoopKit/loopdocs/docs/loop-3/displays-v3.md

 ![Active carbohydrate chart showing measured rise and fall based on entries and settings](../operation/loop-settings/img/carb_graph.jpg){width="400"}
 {align="center"}

 The Carbohydrate chart displays the carbs used by Loop to predict glucose changes.
 The active COB is displayed in the upper right corner of the chart.
 Clicking on the chart will open the Carb Entries history and you can edit/delete any previous entries through that screen.
-Please read the [Meal Entry](../operation/features/carbs.md) page for more information about entering and editing carb entries.
+Please read the [Meal Entry](../operation/features/carbs.md){: target="_blank" } page for more information about entering and editing carb entries.

 #### ICE Chart

 ![Editable Carbohydrate History with Insulin Counteraction Effects (ICE) graph](../operation/loop-settings/img/carb_edit.png){width="300"}
 {align="center"}

-Click this link for even more details about [Insulin Counteraction Effects](../operation/features/ice.md).
+Click this link for even more details about [Insulin Counteraction Effects](../operation/features/ice.md){: target="_blank" }.
 It's a good idea to read both the Meal Entry and ICE pages - this is an important concept.

 ## Toolbar